Understanding Vendor Chargebacks and Their Impact on Your Profit Margins on Amazon

 ASN chargebacks will appear in your account when there’s missing or incorrect information in the Advance Shipment Notification, or when Amazon doesn’t receive an ASN before receiving your shipment at a fulfillment center.

-Above: A screen shot of ASN Accuracy chargeback from chargebacks page in Vendor Central
+Above: A screen shot of ASN Accuracy chargeback from chargebacks page in Vendor Central.

 If you think that avoiding this chargeback is easier said than done, you’re right on the money (no pun intended).
 You need to make sure Amazon receives what’s stated in the ASN and that all information in the ASN matches the actual shipment.